MicrosoftDocs/sql-docs/azure-sql/database/manage-data-after-migrating-to-database.md

 ### How can I optimize and secure the traffic between my organization and SQL Database

 The network traffic between your organization and SQL Database would generally get routed over the public network.
 However, if you choose to optimize this path and make it more secure, you can look into Azure ExpressRoute.
 ExpressRoute essentially lets you extend your corporate network into the Azure platform over a private connection.
-By doing so, you do not go over the public Internet.
+By doing so, you don't go over the public Internet.
 You also get higher security, reliability, and routing optimization that translates to lower network latencies and much faster speeds than you would normally experience going over the public internet.
-If you are planning on transferring a significant chunk of data between your organization and Azure, using ExpressRoute can yield cost benefits.
+If you're planning on transferring a significant chunk of data between your organization and Azure, using ExpressRoute can yield cost benefits.
 You can choose from three different connectivity models for the connection from your organization to Azure:

 - [Cloud Exchange Co-location](/azure/expressroute/expressroute-connectivity-models#CloudExchange)
 - [Any-to-any](/azure/expressroute/expressroute-connectivity-models#IPVPN)
 - [Point-to-Point](/azure/expressroute/expressroute-connectivity-models#Ethernet)

-ExpressRoute also allows you to burst up to 2x the bandwidth limit you purchase for no additional charge.
-It is also possible to configure cross region connectivity using ExpressRoute.
+ExpressRoute also allows you to burst up to 2x the bandwidth limit you purchase for no additional charge. it's also possible to configure cross region connectivity using ExpressRoute.
 To see a list of ExpressRoute connectivity providers, see: [ExpressRoute Partners and Peering Locations](/azure/expressroute/expressroute-locations).
 The following articles describe Express Route in more detail:

 - [Introduction on Express Route](/azure/expressroute/expressroute-introduction)
 - [Prerequisites](/azure/expressroute/expressroute-prerequisites)